ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 ### Global

-The attributes listed below are a collection of high-level attributes recommended largely by the inherited conventions used by the IOOS Metadata Profile (CF, ACDD).
-They generally describe the dataset in human-readable terms, define specific conventions used by other attributes (`standard_name_vocabulary`), or qualify other attributes (`naming_authority`).
-A high-quality dataset will generally include meaningful values for all of these attributes, even though they are not all technically required according to the profile.
+The attributes listed below are a collection of high-level attributes recommended largely by the parent conventions of the IOOS Metadata Profile (CF, ACDD).
+Their purpose is to describe the dataset in human-readable terms, define specific conventions used by other attributes (`standard_name_vocabulary`), or qualify other attributes (`naming_authority`).
+A high-quality dataset will generally include meaningful values for all of these attributes, even though they are not all required according to the profile.

 Name | Convention | Description | Type | Role
 :--------- | :-------: | :------------------- | :--------: | :-------: